jevankovich/beagle_lang/README.md

-What is Beagle Lang?
+What is Yttrium?
 ====================

-Beagle Lang (temporary name) is intended to be a language and virtual machine capable of being used for systems-level programming.
+Yttrium is intended to be a language and virtual machine capable of being used for systems-level programming.
 To facilitate this, it will be developed alongside an OS.